-Dr Ngo has played a key role in the PrefabAUS, a peak industry body, involving more than 180 companies in the prefabricated manufacturing of modular buildings.
+A/Prof Ngo has played a key role in the PrefabAUS, a peak industry body, involving more than 200 companies in the prefabricated manufacturing of modular buildings.
 He has carried out significant research collaborations with industry and government agencies to perform large-scale experiments of prefabricated modular components of building structures (facades, wall panels and floor slab systems).
-He is leading the ARC Centre for Advanced Manufacturing of Prefabricated Housing funded by ARC and industry.
-The national and international research interactions have given Dr Ngo widespread recognition among
+He is leading the ARC Centre for Advanced Manufacturing of Prefabricated Housing funded by ARC and i

 Education and training